Peter Woodcock: Early life

 Peter Woodcock was born in Peterborough, Ontario, to a 17-year-old factory worker, Waita Woodcock, who gave him up for adoption after breastfeeding him for a month.
 Adoption agency records report that the newborn showed feeding problems and cried constantly.
 As an infant, he stayed in various foster homes, unable to bond with any of his foster parents.
 After his first birthday, he became terrified of anybody approaching him, and his speech was incoherent—described as strange whining animal noises.
 He was also physically abused by at least one of his early foster parents, with a 2-year-old Woodcock having to be given medical treatment for an injured neck after receiving a beating.
 He was placed into a stable home at the age of 3 with foster parents Frank and Susan Maynard, an upper-middle-class couple with another son.
-Susan Maynard, who was described as a "forceful woman with an exaggerated sense of propriety", became strongly attached to the maladjusted child who would still scream when someone approached him.
+Susan Maynard, who was described as a "forceful woman with an exaggerated sense of propriety", became strongly attached to the maladjusted child, who would still scream when someone approached him.
 By the age of 5, Woodcock remained socially maladjusted and became the target of neighbourhood bullies.

 Worried about the child's fragile emotional state, Frank and Susan Maynard would regularly bring him to the Hospital for Sick Children, where Woodcock received extensive treatment.
-Woodcock was sent to a private school, but again failed to make friends or interact successfully with his peers and remained isolated.
+Woodcock was sent to a private school, but again failed to make friends and remained isolated.
 By the age of 11, he was described as an "angry little boy"; a Children's Aid Society report on him from that time read: